 CFA Institute Responds to SEC Proposal on Climate-Related Disclosures: 5 Key Takeaways

-CFA Institute has issued a comment letter responding to the US Securities and Exchange Commission’s Proposed Rule The Enhancement and Standardization of Climate-Related Disclosures for Investors.
+CFA Institute has issued a comment letter responding to the US Securities and Exchange Commission’s Proposed Rule The Enhancement and Standardization of Climate-Related Disclosures for Investors (The Proposal).
 In formulating our response, we take the perspective of long-equity investors seeking to obtain value relevant information for effective investment decision making.
 Below are five abbreviated takeaways from our letter that highlight specific views in response to the Proposal as well as select ancillary points.

 One: Disclosures Outside Financial Statements: Climate-Related Risks, Risk Management & Governance, Impact on Strategy, Business Model & Outlook